The DeKalb Public Library is proud to present the following special collections:

 Extensive clipping archive with articles of interest about the City of DeKalb and DeKalb County

-These reference resources are not available for check out but can be accessed all hours the library is open.
+These reference resources are not available for check out but can be accessed during the specified hours for the Local History Room. .
 A copy machine is available.
+For more information contact Teresa Iversen, Local History Reference Librarian, at 815-756-9568, x2150 or email firstname.lastname@example.org

 A new Virtual Local History collection has been created and can be accessed anytime at the library’s website.
 This growing collection includes the digitized version of the City of DeKalb 1859 plat book.
 You can also access World War II Remembered, the videotaped remembrances of two local WWII veterans, Foster Looney and Don Schoo.